 Serving Columbus And The Polk County Area Since 1949

 The Department was founded in 1949 and has grown to what it is today, rated a split class 5/9 department by the Office of the State Fire Marshall and Department of Insurance.
-We have 8 apparatus and 2 support vehicles, allowing us to provide a wide variety of emergency response services.
+We have 9 apparatus, 2 stations and 2 support vehicles, allowing us to provide a wide variety of emergency response services.

 Currently, we have 4 paid employees and 40 volunteers.
 Our members receive training several times yearly and are required to hold the necessary certifications.
 Recently, we added a ladies auxiliary to provide additional support to our members.

 We are located at 100 South Peak Street in downtown Columbus, North Carolina.
 The Columbus Fire department stands ready to respond to fire and other emergencies 24/7.

 For more information please: